-Enhabit is now one of the few airtightness testing providers in the UK which can provide airtightness testing for passivhaus and EnerPHit projects, as these require different volume calculations and a more detailed test procedure compared with UK Part L1A Building Regulations.
+Enhabit is now one of the few airtightness testing providers in the UK that can provide airtightness testing for Passivhaus and EnerPHit projects, as these require different volume calculations and a more detailed test procedure compared with UK Part L1A Building Regulations.

 The permeability of the building fabric of all new build properties in the UK must be tested as a requirement of Building Regulations Part L1A.
 For new properties the minimum requirement is for an airtightness up to a maximum of 10 m3/hr/m2 air loss at a pressure differential of 50 Pa.